devste/raspisync/README.md

 Raspberry Pi with Syncthing
 ===========================

 This is a project to provide Raspberry Pi with Syncthing installed.
-This is a buildroot *overlay*, based on rpi-buildroot (now downstreaming directly from the official buildroot sources).

 Status
 ------